f2a2l/ProgettoAerodinamico/README.md

 ## Hess Smith: documentation

+A Hess Smith solver is included in folder HessSmith.
+To start an UI version of this program, just run `StartUI`.
+Alternatively, you can access the solver as a function with the instructions below.

 __Single airfoil case__: `[Cl, Cd, Cp, maxdCp] = solverHS(npoint, aname, alpha, pltFlag)`, where:
 - _npoint_ is (half) the number of points used to generate geometry.
 - _aname_ is a row vector, each component corresponding to the parameters describing airfoil geometry.